abhiTronix/raspberry-pi-cross-compilers/QT_build_instructions.md

 - You will be needing an image writer to write the downloaded OS into the SD card _(micro SD card in our case)_.
 So download the open-source **"win32 disk imager"** from [here](https://sourceforge.net/projects/win32diskimager/files/Archive/), OR you can also use [Balena Etcher](https://www.balena.io/etcher/) instead.
 - Insert the SD card into the laptop/pc and run the image writer.
 Once open, browse and select the downloaded Raspbian image file.
 Select the correct device, that is the drive representing the SD card. _**Note:** If the drive (or device) selected is different from the SD card then the other selected drive will become corrupted. **SO BE CAREFUL!**_
 - Once the write is complete, eject the SD card and insert it into the Raspberry Pi and turn it on.
 It should start booting up.
 - Please remember that after booting the Pi, there might be situations when the user credentials like the "username" and password will be asked.
-Raspberry Pi comes with a default username `pi` and password `raspberry` and so always use it whenever it is being asked.
+Raspberry Pi comes with a default username `pi` and password `raspberry` and so use it whenever it is being asked.

 #### 1.2 Set up Network